-initial Recommendations
+Initial Recommendations

-- Management Level: Managers should: Ensure that required safety practices are mplemented in the workplace; - Ensure training requirements are completed - before authorizing work; Ensure that personal protective equipment is theast - Ensure laser personnel complete a baseline evel examination; - Ensure changes to work and associated changes in work configuration are authorized, and that these changes are addressed in work control documents; and - Provide LANL employees with this "1st Take," either through Nested Safety meetings or required seading programs.

-Worker Level: Workers should: Know the hazards of their experiment, Wear specified laser eye protection as required:

-Challenge unsafe or questionable behavior, and if you're not sure, ask;
+- Management Level: Managers should: - Ensure that required safety practices are implemented in the workplace; - Ensure training sequirements are completed before authorizing work; - Ensure that personal protective equipment is - Ensure laser personnel complete abaseline eye examination; - Ensure changes to work and associated changes in work configuration are authorized, and that these changes are addressed in work control documents and - Provide LANL employees with this "1st Take," either through Nested Safety meetings or required seading programs. - Worker Level: Workers should: - Know the hazards of their experiment, - Wear specified laser eye protection as required: - Challenge unsafe or questionable behavior, and if you're not sure, ask; - Use interlocks as designed; and - Prevent eye exposure to direct or scattered radiation from a Class IV laser.

-More information will be provided to employees in the "Final Take" alert message from Perfor-
+More information will be provided to employees in the "Final Take" alert message from Performance Surety.